-The strategy recognises that ill health remains a major challenge for the industry and occupational health issues will be a high priority throughout the course of the initiative.
+The strategy recognises that ill health remains a major challenge for the industry and occupational health issues are a high priority throughout the course of the initiative.
 Powering Improvement has provided the opportunity to specifically raise the profile and importance of occupational health within the workplace, and this was the priority topic of focus during 2011.
-The aim for 2012 is to monitor the introduction of initiatives developed in support of the strategy, apply the published sector guidance to individual company practices, and maintain the momentum in raising awareness of occupational health issues.
+The continued implementation of initiatives and sector guidance developed in support of the strategy will help maintain momentum in raising awareness of occupational health issues within the companies.
+Opportunities will also be pursued to promote health aspects within other priority topics including asset management and maintenance activities and human and organisational factors, for which health surveillance, fatigue and mental wellbeing issues can remain important factors to be addressed.
+Going forward the Committee will review progress and achievements in support of Powering Improvement and address any new occupational health issues as they arise.